-Beneath the B-reflector, the seismic signal is strongly attenuated, both, in the OBS and MCS data.
-In the MCS data, short reflective bands can be observed, indicating Pre-Messinian sedimentary layering.
+Beneath the B reflector, the seismic signal is strongly attenuated both in the OBS and MCS data.
+In the MCS data, short reflective bands can be observed, indicating pre-Messinian sedimentary layering.
 The OBS data show a sequence of steep angle reflections with high frequencies.
 However, a comparison of OBS and MCS data proved unsuitable to correlate the observed phases at the different stations.
-The gained model in this portion is highly unreliable, especially the velocity information with absolute velocities and the velocity gradient.
+The model in this portion is highly unreliable, especially the velocity information with absolute velocities and the velocity gradient.

-Layer 4 was the next layer that could be verified by a high-amplitude, low frequency reflector.
-Based on the absolute velocity and the low velocity gradient it is interpreted as a sedimentary layer.
-While Dele Voogd et al. [1992] interpreted layer 4 (Fig. 4a) as oceanic upper crust layer 2A, we interpret this to be a 1 km thick layer of fast sediments, possibly carbonate sediments of Mesozoic age [Polonia et al., 2011] (Fig. 7b).
-For seismic layer 2 of oceanic crust, we would expect a high velocity gradient with absolute velocities lower than observed (< 4.4 km/s) [Carlson, 1998; Spudieh and Oreutt, 1980; White et al., 1992; Grevemeyer et al., 2018], or a low velocity gradient with higher absolute velocities (> 5.7 km/s) for continental crust [Christensen and Mooney, 1995].
-Finetti et al. [1982], LeMeur [1997] and Gallais et al. [2011] proposed as well that L4 represents a further Mesozoic sedimentary unit, which is supported by the imaged layered facies in their studies (compare Fig. 7c).
+Layer 4 was the next layer that could be verified by a highamplitude, low-frequency reflector.
+Based on the absolute velocity and the low-velocity gradient it is interpreted as a sedimentary layer.
+While de Voogd et al. (1992) interpreted layer 4 (Fig. 4a) as oceanic upper-crust layer 2A, we interpret this to be a 1 km thick layer of fast sediments, possibly carbonate sediments of Mesozoic age (Polonia et al., 2011) (Fig. 7b).
+For seismic layer 2 of oceanic crust, we would expect a high-velocity gradient with absolute velocities lower than observed ($<4.4 \text{ km s}^{-1}$) (Carlson, 1998; White et al., 1992; Grevemeyer et al., 2018) or a low-velocity gradient with higher absolute velocities $(>5.7 \text{ km s}^{-1})$ for continental crust (Christensen and Mooney, 1995).
+Finetti (1982), LeMeur (1997), and Gallais et al. (2011) also proposed that L4 represents a further Mesozoic sedimentary unit, which is supported by the imaged layered facies in their studies (compare Fig. 7c).